cysouw/diathesis/text/c04_summaryEpi.md

 - Ich bin einkaufen.
 :::

-As a case in point, the Duden grammar spends 20 pages on details of tense marking [-@duden2009: 496-516], while only a few select additional verbal constructions are discussed in just four pages [-@duden2009: 848-852] and some incidental reference scattered throughout.
+As a case in point, the Duden grammar spends 20 pages on details of tense marking [-@duden2009: 496-516], while only a few other verbal constructions are discussed in just four pages [-@duden2009: 848-852] and some incidental reference scattered throughout.
 This chapter can be read as an attempt at a complete survey of all those remaining German verbal categories, besides tense.

 This chapter arose as a byproduct of the main goal of this book, namely listing all German diatheses.
 To clearly delimit what counts as a diathesis, I also collected constructions that are structurally similar to diatheses, but that did not involve any role remapping.
 These structures are called ~~epitheses~~ and are listed in-full in the respective .4 sections of the following data chapters.
 This chapter summarises and organises the major epitheses that I have been able to find.
 I will also propose Latinate-German names for all of these constructions.